Ultimusprime/Optimus-prime/README.md

 # Optimus-prime
-Multicore algo for sieving  up to 60 time faster for realy big range using less memory using a technics of residue class set. as example can sieve and generate a list of 1.0 e+ 9 under 4 secondes  or only for sieving a range on 1.0 e 12 under 2 minutes compare to 2 hours with eratosthene version 14
+Multicore algo for sieving  up to 60 time faster for realy big range using less memory using a technics of residue class set. as example can sieve and generate a list of 1.0 e+ 9 under 1 seconde  or less than 7 sec for a range of 1.0 e 10